puwei/DanielTakeshi.github.io/_posts/2016-04-23-a-nice-running-route-through-the-berkeley-marina-and-cesar-chavez-park.md

 Google Maps said this was 5.3 miles, which matches what my iPhone reported me running this morning.
 I ran while holding my phone in my left hand and my keychain -- with a lanyard -- in my right.
+**Update May 27, 2016**: It's also easy to extend this route to increase the distance.
+There's a pond to the bottom right of the image above (partially obscured), and running around the pond once before proceeding with the rest of the route results in an 8.3 mile run.

 In terms of footwear, I used my [Vibram FiveFingers][1].
 I hadn't used these shoes for more than a year, but I'm glad I had them.
 There's something oddly appealing about running outdoors with